Showing 1-22 of 268 results

 Limited edition specialty coffee

 Some of these specialty coffee beans are exceptional.
 They grow only in a particular region and are characterised by a modest harvest and flavour that cannot be confused with anything else.
 The supply of such coffee is extremely small, yet the demand is huge.
-This applies to the Jamaican “Blue Mountain” coffee, which is sold at “Coffee Friend” too.
+This applies to the Jamaican “Blue Mountain” coffee.
 This coffee grows only in the Jamaican Blue Mountain region, no lower than at 910 metres above sea level.
 Due to unique climate conditions and exceptional soil, these coffee beans have a singular taste and aroma, which make it a favourite among coffee connoisseurs.

 Special delicacy in the world of coffee

 These are the Kopi Luwak coffee beans.
 This coffee variety originates from Indonesia and is famous for its unique origin story.
 The Kopi Luwak coffee beans are collected from the faeces of palm civets.
 Afterwards, they are thoroughly cleaned, washed and processed using traditional coffee processing methods.
 Even though such coffee processing is highly unusual, it gives the drink a singular flavour.
 Due to the natural fermentation in the gastrointestinal tract of a civet, coffee loses its bitterness and its taste becomes exceptionally rich.
 Notes of soil, wild jungle, nuts and chocolate can be felt in the aroma of Kopi Luwak.
 This limited edition, particularly rare coffee variety is one of the most expensive products found in our assortment.
 Attempts to counterfeit this coffee are pretty frequent.
 The real Kopi Luwak coffee always has certificates that authenticate its origin.

 Impact of the coffee cultivation region on the drink’s taste